Alexis M.,

 The first thing you should change: the contract terms.

-Notice periods: Maximum 30-60 days.
-Anything longer is too much.
+Notice periods: maximum 30-60 days.
+Anything longer is too long.

-Data export clauses: Explicitly state that you can export your data free and in a standard format.
+Data export clauses: explicitly state that you can export your data free of charge and in a standard format.

-No data retrieval fees: The provider will try to include this.
-Fight back.
+No data retrieval fees: the provider will try to include them.
+Push back.

-Exit assistance: The provider should help with migration - not sabotage it.
+Exit assistance: the provider should help with the migration - not sabotage it.

-Negotiation tip: The first draft of the contract is never the best.
-Providers would rather keep a client with better terms than lose one.
+Negotiation tip: the first contract draft is never the best one.
+Providers would rather keep a customer with better terms than lose one.

 Your data should never be in a format that only one provider can read.